Standard Siren Cosmology with Gravitational Waves from Binary Black Hole Mergers in Active Galaxy Nuclei: Discussion

 The second selection criteria we apply is on the comoving volume.
-We make several tests on LVK 1 year simulations considering limited volumes ($90\%$, $95\%$, $99\%$ best), and without any preselection for lowest considered value of $\lambda=0.05$ and highest number of background AGNs scenario with $\alpha=10^{-3}$ and $n_{\rm AGN}=10^{-4.5}$ Mpc$^{-3}$ and we find no significant change in the forecasts.
+We make several tests on LVK 1 year simulations considering limited volumes (top $90\%$, $95\%$, $99\%$ events based on volume), and without any preselection for the case of the lowest considered value of $\lambda=0.05$ and highest number of background AGNs scenario with $\alpha=10^{-3}$ and $n_{\rm AGN}=10^{-4.5}$ Mpc$^{-3}$ and we find no significant change in the forecasts.
 More broadly, in our entire set of simulations we do not observe biases in the recovered posteriors when comparing to the input values (e.g. Figure \ref{fig:H0_w}, \ref{fig:corner}), and hence we claim that the impact of the selection effects should be smaller than the level of precision found here.
 On the other hand, the GW selection effects are not expected to have an impact on the recovery of $\lambda$, because, unlike the cosmology parameters, the aforementioned selection effects would not, in general, have a dependence on this parameter.

 In this work, we have not taken into account EM selection effects, although \cite{Palmese_AGN} show how these can be taken into account in the present formalism.
 Unlike the GW selection effects, the EM selection effects are expected to have a more significant impact on the recovery of $\lambda$ rather than on the cosmology: failing to detect fainter AGNs or flares and not accounting for it, may result in recovering values of $\lambda$ that are biased low compared to the truth value, but it is not expected to affect the recovered cosmology precision as the non-detection of a flare will not have constraining power on the cosmology.
 Since most of the events considered are at redshift $z\lesssim 0.6$ (see Fig. \ref{fig:sims}), it is also reasonable to expect that current and upcoming EM facilities (e.g. Euclid, Rubin Observatory, DESI) will provide complete catalogs of AGNs at these redshifts.